shri-pandey/one_2_thrE_Web02/README.md

 # one_2_thrE_Web02
- A placements website for the students of AIT, Pune
+ A placements website for the students of AIT, Pune.